ismailakinkunmi/Leaderboard/README.md

 ## Acknowledgments

-Hat tip 👒 to microverse for the opportunity, code reviewers and my coding partners.
+Hat tip 👒 to microverse for the opportunity and support Hat tip to code reviewers and my coding partners for their support.

+## 📝 License

+- This project is [MIT](./LICENSE) licensed.